 please inquire about the next appointment

-in Berlin Prenzlauer Berg
+in Berlin Prenzlauer Berg or at your place

-Musical education courses
+Musical and Voice education courses

 The Alexander Technique is valued worldwide in the context of musician's health at universities, conservatories and in the further training of choir and orchestra members.